Product Management 101: Everything You Need to Know

 1. Researching market demand and customer needs.
 Product managers use market research to identify customer needs.
 They explore product trends and technological developments to determine what the future holds in terms of meeting customer needs.
 Understanding customer feedback is really important here—it helps product managers evaluate the product and make necessary changes to make it better.
 Product managers often look for user-generated data to ensure the product they are developing is what the customers want.
 Feedback can be captured in many ways, including usability tests, social media engagement, task completion time, customer surveys, and a variety of other customer engagement strategies.

 2. Developing and testing ideas to satisfy the market and customers.
 Once the product manager has a good understanding of what customers and markets need, they develop ideas to turn those insights into products.
-It's important for the product managers to work with engineering and other departments to ensure that these ideas are feasible by verifying technical constraints or feasibility at this stage.
+It's important for the product manager to work with engineering and other departments to ensure that these ideas are feasible by verifying technical constraints or feasibility at this stage.

 3. Creating product roadmaps for bringing new products to market.
 A product plan is the product manager's most important deliverable.
 A roadmap in product management is a high level document that product managers use to communicate plans for their products with everyone involved in product development.
 The product roadmap includes details about what needs to happen when and features that need to be built or bugs that need to be fixed.
 It also clearly defines how features will work together as one cohesive whole.